yisiox/tp/docs/UserGuide.md

 ### Deleting a Contact: `delete`

-Delete a contact from the system by specifying its index.
+Delete a contact by specifying its index.

 Format: `delete INDEX`